henrytran1803/BEReminder/README.md

 Improved scalability and performance optimizations.
 Integration with third-party services for additional functionalities.
 ## Support
-For any inquiries or assistance, please contact our support team at support@bereminder.com.
+For any inquiries or assistance, please contact our support team at tranvietanh1803@gmail.com.

 License
 BEReminder backend service is developed and maintained by the BEReminder team.
 All rights reserved.

-Additional Resources
-Visit our official website at www.bereminder.com for more information about our products and services.

 Version
 Current version: 1.0